 I’m so in love with the fabulous region!
-Everything about it so beautiful, especially the vibe and everything it represents.
+Everything about the Riviera Maya so beautiful, especially the vibe and all that it represents.
 From pristine white sand beaches and drunken palm trees to surreal and splendid Cenotes (my new favorite water body), and from historical world-famous Mayan ruins to chic boutiques – this place has it all.

 With an emphasis on sustainable tourism, coupled with the warmth of the extra friendly locals, this place has found a way to strike the perfect balance between the east and the west with luxe and budget hipster wellness, the love for veganism, the nightlife and everything else in between.
 What else, can The Sassy Pilgrim ask for!

 Does this sound appealing to you too?
 Continue reading my suggested 10 days luxe adventurous itinerary for Riviera Maya.